 A multi asset class fund that offers diversification by investing across a number of asset classes and underlying investment managers in New Zealand and internationally.
 The Fund primarily invests in fixed interest securities but will also hold equity and listed infrastructure investments.
-The Fund has a low to medium risk profile.
+The Fund aims to achieve moderate investment returns and has a low to medium risk profile.